ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 There are some column sizing behaviors that we will ultimately expect to support, but the APIs presented here are not meant to address:
 - Auto-resizing: We will not describe how we intend to support the use-case of having a column auto-size to its contents
 - Different interactive sizing modes: While the APIs described in this HLD do not inherently prescribe to a particular interactive sizing behavior, it's worth saying that in order to support multiple sizing modes, there will likely be additional APIs required that this HLD does not address.
+- Mechanisms related to accessibility-centric interactive column sizing (if there are such mechanisms).
+One possible example is allowing a user to size a column by way of the keyboard, instead of using a mouse.
+Ultimately, such a scenario is not in conflict with the API presented here, nor the mouse-based approach we know we will require, and can thus be handled separately, if ever.

 ### API